 The vendor offers important services that would be impractical or cost prohibitive for the University to provide.
 The company provides trained interview specialists and the option of caller anonymity.
 Some reporters like that an impartial third party located off campus is the intake point for their concern.
 The anonymous reporting line is available 24 hours a day, 7 days a week.

 - What happens to the UReport after I submit it?
 Who will read it?

-UReports are received by the Office of Institutional Compliance (OIC) and shared with the UReport Triage Team (UTT).
-The UTT is comprised of the chief compliance Officer, the compliance program director, the chief auditor, the vice president for Human Resources, and senior associate in the Office of the General Counsel.
-The triage team assigns the UReport to the most appropriate existing process or position in the University system for review.
-The findings of all UReport related reviews are reported back to the UTT which monitors the review process and findings.
+UReports are received by the Office of Institutional Compliance (OIC) and shared with the UReport Consultative Team (UCT).
+The UCT is comprised of the chief compliance officer, the compliance program director, the chief auditor, the vice president for Human Resources, and senior associate in the Office of the General Counsel.
+The consultative team assigns the UReport to the most appropriate existing process or position in the University system for review.
+The findings of all UReport related reviews are reported back to the UCT which monitors the review process and findings.

 - How can I follow up on a UReport I've made?